Mental Incapacity under German Inheritance Law

 Mental Incapacity Due to Dementia

-German courts have held that the following are factors to be considered in determining capacity of a person suffering from dementia:
+German courts have held that the following are factors to be considered in determining the capacity of a person suffering from dementia:

 - Severity of the dementia;